trufflesuite/drizzle/packages/drizzle-vue-plugin/packages/drizzle-react-components/README.md

 ## Components

 We provide components that support the React 16.3+ context API and also the legacy context API.
 The legacy context components will be deprecated in 2.0 with breaking changes to the `drizzle-react-components` API.
-We recommend that users go with the new context components where possible.
+We recommend usage of the new context components where possible.

 For 1.x.x this is how you import the different components: